gkalomiros/shotokan/curriculum/mudansha2/README.md

 #### Stances/Footwork

-* nekoashi, kosa, and renoji tachi
+* nekoashi and kosa tachi
-* stepping forward in nekoasi and renoji tachi
+* stepping forward in kosadachi and backwards in nekoashidachi
-* moving forward in kosadachi
 * turning in new stances, pivoting on either the front or rear foot
 * shifting side to side in kibadachi
 * shifting from stance to stance in place